bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Priority Fix: Visuals & Sprite Errors

--- TODO what the hell happened to my spotlight rendering?
+-- TODO what the heck happened to my spotlight rendering?
 I think the patch misaligned some of my layers.
 There's some errors being reported in
 C:\Users\Terci\AppData\Roaming\Factorio>factorio-current.log

 ### Feature: Range Boosting
 -- TODO okay so we have to think about the range boost effect and the fact that turrets we boost are further than 0 pixels away from the searchlight...
 Just because we boost a turret's range doesn't mean it can now reach whatever the searchlight is targeting..
 So maybe we need to make sure that 'amount of range boost = searchlightRange + boostradius'?

--- TODO We also could use some thinking about how to make sure that turrets don't get to keep that range-boost and target things that no searchlight has spotted yet

--- TODO delay un-boosting boosted turrets until they finish their folding animation --      (but also somehow prevent them from using their expanded range in the meanwhile)

 -- TODO preserve mining progress somehow when things are boosted / unboosted